 This was quite an intense overview of the different types of personal air purifiers out there but I am sure there are other types of purifiers I have not covered.
 If you have come across any type I have not touched on please do share in the comments below.

-On my final thoughts, I can say the most important thing I learned going through the various purifiers is that none of them can guarantee you completely pure air but they all rather serve to reduce the number of contaminants you breathe in.
+On my final thoughts, I can say the most important thing I learned going through the various purifiers is that none of them can guarantee you completely pure air but all of them rather serve to reduce the amount of contaminants you breathe in.